epartington/pan-os-mcp/docs/modules/pan_os_api.md

         else:
             address_obj["type"] = "unknown"
             address_obj["value"] = ""

         # Get description if available
         description = entry.find("description")
         if description is not None and description.text is not None: address_obj["description"] = description.text

         address_objects.append(address_obj)

     return address_objects
 ```

-This method retrieves address objects configured on the firewall, including their names, types, values, and descriptions.
+This method retrieves address objects configured on the firewall or Panorama, including their names, types, values, descriptions, and locations (device group or vsys).

 ### get_security_zones